Training Opportunities for Special Populations

 More information is available in the Aging Research Dissertation Awards To Increase Diversity funding opportunity announcement.

-NIA Postdoctoral Fellowship Award to Promote Diversity in Translational Research for AD/ADRD (F32 Clinical Trial Not Allowed)
+NIA Predoctoral, Postdoctoral, and Career Transition Awards to Promote Diversity in Translational Research for AD/ADRD (Clinical Trial Not Allowed)

-The purpose of this Funding Opportunity Announcement (FOA) is to promote diversity in the translational research workforce for Alzheimer's disease and Alzheimer's disease-related dementias (AD/ADRD).
-This postdoctoral fellowship will emphasize the development of skills in data science and drug discovery, and their application to various aspects of AD/ADRD research (from populations studies to research that can lead to new treatments and diagnostics, including all aspects of behavioral and social research).
-It will support research training of promising postdoctoral candidates from diverse backgrounds to help them gain critical translational skills in data science and drug discovery.
+The purpose of these companion Funding Opportunity Announcements (FOAs) is to promote diversity in the translational research workforce for Alzheimer's disease and Alzheimer's disease-related dementias (AD/ADRD).
+With an emphasis on the development of skills in data science and drug discovery, and their application to various aspects of AD/ADRD research (from populations studies to research that can lead to new treatments and diagnostics, including all aspects of behavioral and social research), these awards will support research training of candidates from diverse backgrounds to gain critical translational skills in data science and drug discovery.
 The long-term goal of this program is to develop a diverse translational workforce that can effectively participate in and/or lead a team-science, precision medicine approach to studies of AD/ADRD treatment, prevention, early detection, and disease management and care.
-For more information visit PAR-21-217.
+For more information, see the table below.

 BRAIN initiative Advanced Postdoctoral Career Transition Award to Promote Diversity (K99/R00)